Astrophiz Production Policies

-Our Policies reflect our aim to produce ethical content for the Astrophiz astronomy podcasts which reflect the fact that minority and under-represented groups and individuals need to be respected and heard so science and wider communities can benefit from the richness that diversity brings to the table.
+Our astronomy podcast Policies reflect our aim to produce ethical content for the Astrophiz astronomy podcasts which reflect the fact that minority and under-represented groups and individuals need to be respected and heard so science and wider communities can benefit from the richness that diversity brings to the table.

 Confidentiality Policy: When invited to attend conferences we absolutely respect the privacy and confidentiality surrounding both researchers and their research.
 We are aware that many journals have strict guidelines about pre-publication of results in the media.
-We never publish without prior approval of individuals cited in our episodes.
+We never publish anything without the prior approval of individuals cited in our episodes.

 Two episodes/month.